 MEET NIPUNI SIYAMBALAPITIYA

-Nipuni Siyambalapitiya is a new volunteer here at the museum.
-A product designer by profession, Nipuni is also a classically trained singer and music teacher and is especially excited about working with museum educators to create new music activities.
+Nipuni Siyambalapitiya, a product designer by profession, Nipuni is also a classically trained singer and music teacher and is especially excited about volunteering with museum educators to create new music activities.

 “I enjoy volunteering here at the i.d.e.a.
-Museum because it has all the ingredients I like – community base support and working with children to enhance their creativity.”
+Museum because it has all the ingredients I like – community based support and working with children to enhance their creativity.”